-Droughts, floods and other extreme weather events are increasing in frequency and ferocity, endangering communities, creating food insecurity and threatening water supplies.
-Children are the least responsible for climate change, yet they will bear the greatest burden of its impact.
+Droughts, floods, wildfires, hurricanes and other extreme weather events related to climate change are multiplying in frequency and ferocity, endangering communities, creating food insecurity and threatening water supplies.
+As temperatures rise and seasons become more unpredictable, children are increasingly aware that though they are least responsible for the unfolding environmental crisis, they are the ones who are most threatened by its impact.

 Since the early 1990s, UNICEF and partners have supported disaster preparedness and risk reduction programs to make vulnerable communities more resilient.
-UNICEF works with partners around the world to identify and implement affordable, scalable solutions that will help curb the impact of climate change on the lives of children, and enable us to leapfrog to cleaner, more resilient economies.
+UNICEF works with partners around the world to identify and implement affordable, scalable solutions that will help curb the impact of climate change, and enable us to leapfrog to cleaner, more sustainable economies.